You will assimilate to me

 In fact, in the April 2 letter to Breton, where Césaire learned for the first time that an individual named Yvan Goll had his drama, he insists that this version is not to be published, with the implication that another one is already in the offing: “De [Goll] j’espère qu’il aura la délicatesse de ne rien publier, attendu qu’il ne m’a rien demandé, et surtout que je désavoue la version de cette œuvre que vous connaissez.”49 We learn from these lines, that Breton had not seen any revisions to the drama at this point, and that the typescript was to be considered a “version,” implying another one already existed.

 On May 27, 1945, Césaire will be elected mayor of Fort-de-France, and on the 4th of November, to the first Assemblée nationale as deputy for Martinique.
-From this point forward, the erstwhile teacher, editor and poet will divide his attention to politics for decades to come.
-On the August 22 letter, where he announced to Breton that the transfiguration of the poem away from the particulars of history was almost complete, he also announces that he has turned to politics “Pour me solidariser avec le prolétariat martiniquais, à un moment que je crois capital de son histoire.”50 The schizoid split that would remove history from his poetic output for more than a decade, while reinserting him in that very same history, does not go by unnoticed, and can be explained in part, as I argue here, by the pre-existing split in textual environments attendant to the war years, where texts had multiple identities, and by extension, Césaire.
+From this point forward, the erstwhile teacher, editor and poet will divide his attention between life, poetry and politics for decades to come.
+On the August 22 letter, where he announced to Breton that the transfiguration of the poem away from the particulars of history was almost complete, he also announces that he has turned to politics “Pour me solidariser avec le prolétariat martiniquais, à un moment que je crois capital de son histoire.”50 The schizoid split that would remove history from his poetic output for more than a decade, while reinserting him in that very same history, does not go by unnoticed, and can be explained in part, as I argue here, by the split in textual environments attendant to the war years, where texts had multiple identities, and by extension, Césaire.

 The third and final pre-publication directly linked to Et les chiens se taisaient appears a month after the letter to Breton, on the last issue of Tropiques, N°13-14.
 Also titled “Poème,” this fragment is cobbled up from four different places in the typescript, three towards the beginning, one towards the end.
 Unlike the first “Poème,” this one will retain its new arrangement in the 1946 text.
 Its variants also approach the later text.
 This fact reinforces the announcement to Breton that indeed at this stage the text is approaching its 1946 form.